dmnfarrell/dmnfarrell.github.io/_posts/2023-12-29-img2img-panel-app.markdown

     return app
 ```

 Finally we create the app object and place it in a bootstrap template and call the `servable` method to launch it.
 This code is all placed in a python file.
 The full script is [here](https://github.com/dmnfarrell/teaching/blob/master/machine_learning/img2imgapp.py).
+You can launch the script using `panel serve img2img.py`.
+By default Panel apps launched like this will run on localhost:5000.
 If you wanted to run this in the background you could launch it using the `nohup` command.
-BY default Panel apps launched like this will run on localhost:5000.

 ```python
 bootstrap = pn.template.BootstrapTemplate(title='image-to-image app',